julian-rose/FreeRTOS-for-Agon/README.md

 <h2>Build</h2>
-To build this project you will need to install the Zilog II eZ80Acclaim! toolkit on your development machine.
+To build this project you will need to install the Zilog II eZ80Acclaim! toolkit on your PC-host development machine.
 In addition to the GUI, compiler, assembler and linker tools, this provides header and library files used by FreeRTOS for Agon.

 <p>
 The port has been developed using using ZDS II - eZ80Acclaim!
 5.3.5 (Build 23020901) with Compiler Version 3.4 (19101101).
-Other versions of these tools should be okay; though the state of maintenance may result in errors different to those encountered and worked around.
+Other recent versions of these tools should be okay; though the state of maintenance may result in errors different to those encountered and worked around.

 <h3>hex2bin</h3>
 On compilation success, the output will be a ".hex" file.
 This needs to be